 Looking ahead 2-5 years in the future, you’re building a strategy powered with more data-driven decisions.
 This is where the previous season recap fits in, as well as financial targets to afford your vision.
 This is also home to the nurture process of building supervisor roles in your outfit (which is a multi-year process, by the way).

 As you get closer to the tip of the Time Cone, you’re honing in on the immediate future.
 This involves plans for just 1-2 years from now, and sometimes even “this year” items.
 Decisions made in the tip of the Time Cone have an immediate impact on your outfit.
-As such, this is where Employee Grading, Responsibility Charting, and today’s topic of Incentive Plans come into play.
+As such, this is where Employee Grading, Responsibility Charting, and today’s topic of Reward Programs come into play.

 Front End vs. Back End